NCATSTranslator/TranslatorTechnicalDocumentation/docs/development-guide/tutorials/workflows.md

 The goal is to create standardized operations, build reference implementations, and develop workflows that can be composed and run within the Translator ecosystem.
 The result is a (continually growing) set of formal definitions, tools, and language that enable developers to discover, interpret, and control Translator operations with greater clarity.

-The [Workflow Runner](https://github.com/NCATSTranslator/workflow-runner) handles the identification of which service can respond to which operation, send to the appropriate endpoints, combine results, and repeat for all operations.
+The [Workflow Runner](https://github.com/NCATSTranslator/workflow-runner) handles the identification of which service can respond to which operation, send to the appropriate endpoints, combine responses, and repeat for all operations.
+Some ARAs can also handle Workflow operations.

+The [Curated Query Service (CQS)](https://github.com/TranslatorSRI/CQS/tree/main) is an example of a service that leverages the Operations & Workflows.

 ## Summary of operations available